Why would you want to know the British word for zucchini?

 Some of the things British people eat take foreign visitors by surprise and are definitely acquired tastes.

-Crisp butties (sandwiches made of french fries), beans on toast and pineapple or canned corn on pizza are just a few.
+Chip butties (sandwiches made of french fries), beans on toast and pineapple or canned corn on pizza are just a few.
 Some people also enjoy crisp butties - US style potato chips between slices of buttered white bread with brown sauce.

 But, most of the time, the ordinary things British people eat are not that different from what North Americans cook up regularly all the time.
 They're just traveling under assumed names.